 Tip #1: Think about how you’ve handled difficult decisions in the past

-.
-“Ask yourself the following questions: Which one makes me feel more alive?
+Different people bring out different aspects of your personality when you’re together, and this gets amplified even more when you’re dating.
+It’s striking to notice the changes in yourself when you’re around one person versus the other.
+“The first clue is to pay attention to those differences in how you feel about yourself when you’re around each person,” says Dr. Ish Major, a psychiatrist and author of Little White Whys: A Woman’s Guide Through the Lies Men Tell and Why.
+“Ask yourself: Which one makes me feel more alive?
 Which one makes me feel more comfortable?
 Which one makes me feel more my true self when we’re together?
 Which one do I feel more in tune with?
 Which one makes me feel like the person I believe myself to be?”
-Ultimately, you want to find someone who not only lets you be yourself, but who also brings out your best qualities when you’re with each other before committing to dating that person exclusively.
+Ultimately, you want to find someone who not only lets you be yourself, but also brings out your best qualities before committing to that person in a relationship.

-Tip #4: Compare your communication styles
+Tip #4: Compare your individual communication styles

 Tip #5: Evaluate your potential social status as a couple

-Most of us don’t live in a bubble; meaning, eventually, you two will have to go out in public together as a couple.
-And when you do, how you feel can indicate what kind of shape your relationship is in, according to Dr. Major: “Sure, we can say the social stuff and what others think shouldn’t matter as much… but if we’re being honest, it is a big deal!”
+Eventually, you’ll have to go out in public together as an established couple.
+And when you do, how you feel indicates the shape that your relationship’s in, says Dr. Major: “Sure, we can say that social status and what others think shouldn’t matter as much… but to be honest, it is a big deal!”
 To assess your partnership potential, Dr. Major suggests asking yourself:

 Are we into some of the same things?

-- Do I feel comfortable taking this person anywhere?
+Do I feel comfortable taking this person anywhere?

 Do I feel comfortable introducing my date to friends and family [and do they like this person]?

 Can I take him or her to a work-related function?

 Am I proud to be with this person when we’re out and about?

 When we’re together, does it look like a good fit?

-luggage.
+The baggage a potential partner brings into the relationship can often be distracting.
+So, which prospect would you choose if nothing stood in your way?
+If extraneous factors influence your decision between possible partners, try imagining whom you’d prefer if they’d never been in relationships before.
 “Couples who are conscientious and committed can work through just about anything, so don’t let a few unexpected variables cloud your ability to see the person that’s in front of you,” says Dr. Anderson.
 “First, figure out which person you prefer — and then the two of you can figure out what to do with the carry-on.”

 Tip #8: Follow your heart

 Which one can I not wait to see?

 Which one can I not stop thinking about?

 Which one makes me smile at the very thought of him/her?

 Which one makes me think up little things to do just to make this person happy?

 Which one’s birthday do I actually remember?

 Which one makes me feel giddy when we’re together?

 Which one can I not imagine hurting?

 Kimberly Dawn Neumann (www.KDNeumann.com) is a New York City-based freelance writer whose work has appeared in Cosmopolitan, Redbook, Women’s Health, Marie Claire, Maxim and more.
 She’s also the author ofThe Real Reasons Men Commitand founder of www.DatingDivaDaily.com.